About Me

 United Healthcare / Optum (mental health, PA)

-Self-Pay $150 (sliding scale available)
+Self-Pay $150 (sliding scale available for those facing a financial hardship)

 *Note: If you are intending to use insurance, I will need to use diagnostic codes due to reimbursement requirements.